Multi-agent Reinforcement Learning: A Comprehensive Survey: Background

 The state defines the global setting and configuration of the environment.
-Hence, the state of an environment is shared between the agents.
-To transition from one state to another, each agent $i$ must select an action $a_i$ to perform defined under the action space $A_i$.
-These agents utilize their policy to either make decisions simultaneously or sequentially depending on the nature of the task.
-An agent's policy $\pi_i: S \mapsto A_i$ is the functional representation of its behavior, expressed as a mapping from the perceived state to action.
-Therefore, the joint policy $\pi: S \mapsto A$\footnote{Joint spaces $X = \otimes_{X_i \in \bar{X}} X_i$ are denoted as the Cartesian product over the set of individual agent's domains (i.e. $A = A_0 \times A_1 \dots \times A_n$ is the joint action space).} is considered the population's behavior.
-A policy returns a probability distribution over the action space conditioned on the state (i.e. $\mathop{\sum}_{a\in A} \pi(a|s)= 1$).
+To transition from one state to another, each agent $i$ uses their policy $\pi_i: S \mapsto A_i$ --- a functional representation of a composite of the agent's behaviors that is expressed as a mapping from its perceived state to action --- to make decisions, otherwise known as their strategy.
+Generally, a policy returns a probability distribution over the action space conditioned on the state.
+The joint policy $\pi: S \mapsto A$ is defined as a mapping to the joint action space, commonly achieved by concatenating the local actions computed by each agent's policies.
+We introduce the concept of an information set as an aggregate state, where it encapsulates all information available to an agent during its decision-making process.

-The state transition function $\mathcal{T}$ provides the probability of reaching certain states from a given state-action pair.
-As each state holds the Markov property (i.e. every state is fully contained to describe the future), the state transition function is conditioned on only the prior state and action.
+The state transition function $\mathcal{T}$ returns the probability of reaching certain states from a given state-action pair.
+As each state holds the Markov property, i.e. every state is sufficient to infer the future, the state transition function is sufficiently conditioned on the current state and action.

+Using the stochastic game framework as a basis, we can build and introduce additional concepts to align with various real-world scenarios.

+\paragraph{Sequential and Macro-Actions} In many multi-agent applications, agents may perform actions that occur asynchronously, meaning either agents take turns performing their actions, or their actions take different duration of time.
+In cases where agents take turns, we distinguish this form of decision-making as sequential and is represented as an extensive-form game, otherwise, we refer to settings where agents' actions are done at the same time as simultaneous and use the stochastic game framework.
+In the latter case where actions have varying duration, we turn to an alternate framework called the macro-action stochastic game \cite{amato2019modeling, xiao2022asynchronous}.
+This framework removes the assumption of synchronized primitive-action execution, which assumes that all actions take the same period of time.
+Hence, the notion of macro-actions is introduced, where macro-actions are temporally-extended actions that can vary in duration.
+Consequently, this also introduces a notion of macro-observation.